Pers Z S: Linguistics Cryptanalytic Section

 Senior Specialist Dr Adolf Paschke became joint head of the Linguistics and Cryptanalytics section along with Schauffler during the latter half of World War II.
 He joined the Foreign Office group in 1919, became a Specialist (regierungsrat) in 1927 and became a senior specialist (Oberregierungsrat) in 1939.
 In 1941, he was recommended to the rank of Principal Foreign Office Specialist (Vortragender Legationsrat).
 He was responsible for report publishing and the translators.
 He was also responsible for liaison with the German armed forces.
 His language specialties were Italian, Greek and Russian.
 Dr Adolf Paschke was a Nazi and joined in 1933.

 Karl Zastrow was a Technical Assistant (Wissenschaftlicher Hilfsarbeiter).
 A senior member of the Cryptanalytic Section, he entered service in December 1918.
 Known for being a gifted analyst, he was never promoted due to being absent minded.
 He headed the American and Scandinavian group which was directed by Dr Hans-Kurt Mueller, with Zastrow as his deputy.
 He was the unit's expert on American Systems.

 Dr Wilhelm Brandes was a Senior Specialist (Oberregierungsrat).
 Dr Brandes headed the group directed by Dr Paschke, which worked to penetrate cyphers of Dutch, Swiss, Belgian or French origin.
 Having worked with Dr Paschke in World War I, he started working for Pers Z S in 1920.
 Known for being a capable linguist, archivist and bookbuilder, he had also certain liaison functions for his own group.

 Dr Herrmann Scherschmidt was a Senior Specialist (Oberregierungsrat).
 Starting at the Foreign Office in May 1919, he specialized in Slavonic and Near Eastern languages.
 He headed the Pers Z S Turkish group from 1934 to 1939.
 Thereafter he took over the Slavonic group until September 1943.
 Wanting to return to the Turkish group, but unable to do so, he transferred to the translations unit (Foreign Office Document section) until September 1944.
 He then returned to his old group (Turkish, under Dr Paschke), while Dr Benzing, the then current head of unit, shifted to Arabian and Iranian systems.

 Dr Hans-Heidrun Karstien.
 Dr Karstien joined Pers Z S sometime before 1930.
 In November 1937, he was an unclassified employee (German: Tarifangestellter) in Group X, then the highest pay grade.
 He specialized in Japanese and Chinese systems and cyphers, which he worked on from 1930 to 1938.
-In November 1940, he was listed as a Specialist in Balkan languages, handling Bulgarian, Croatian, Polish, Slovakian and possibly Finnish cyphers.
+In November 1940, he was listed as a Specialist in Balkan languages, handling Bulgarian, Croatian, Polish, Slovak and possibly Finnish cyphers.
 He was taken prisoner in April 1945.

 Dr Johannes Benzing joined Pers Z S on July 20, 1937.
 He was the youngest senior official (German: Beamter) in the Pers Z S unit.
 A linguist, he was a specialist in Near Eastern languages and originally worked under Dr Scherschmidt.
 He headed this section from October 1939 until September 1944.
 He was then placed in charge of work for Iranian, Iraqi and Afghan systems.